Associate Professor of Law

 Her professional career includes 18 years as the Dean of Students at three law schools – Emory, Duke, and Barry.
 While her primary focus was previously on administration (areas such as Academic Support, Admissions, Financial Aid, Moot Court, ADA compliance, enrollment management, and student activities), Professor Bendlin also has significant teaching experience.
-She has taught legal writing, federal appellate practice, professional responsibility (ethics), and contracts over the years at Virginia, Duke, Emory, and Barry.
+She has taught Legal Writing, Federal Appellate Practice, Professional Responsibility (ethics), and Contracts at Virginia, Duke, Emory, and Barry.
 She also led an “Ethics in Business” seminar for Emory University’s Human Relations division and conducted an intensive legal writing workshop for paralegals at the U.S. Department of Justice in Washington, D.C.

 Prior to joining the academic community, Professor Bendlin clerked for a federal appellate judge and worked as a litigator at one of Atlanta’s largest and oldest law firms.
 She is a member of the Bar in Virginia and Georgia.